WiVRn/WiVRn/README.md

 Click Troubleshoot > Open server logs, or navigate to `${XDG_STATE_HOME}/wivrn/wivrn-dashboard` (with fallback to `${HOME}/.local/state` for `${XDG_STATE_HOME}`, or for flatpak `${HOME}/.var/app/io.github.wivrn.wivrn/.local/state/wivrn/wivrn-dashboard`.

+## I hear crackling audio or corrupted video signal with an Nvidia GPU

+- Switch to NVENC encoding in Settings, as Vulkan and VAAPI might (will) not work on Nvidia GPUs.
+- Try using h.265 instead of h.264 encoding.

+## I can see high motion latency.
+There's a black border following the image when I turn my head.

+- Try different encoders in the dashboard
+- If you're using manual foveation, make sure it's not set to 0% (the default is 50%)
+- Decrease the resolution in the WiVRn app
+- Use a different GPU.
+Nvidia GPUs have higher encoding latency on WiVRn (even three times worse when using resolutions much higher than default).

 # Contributing

 ## Translations